Boston's Universal Pre-K

-- All pre-K teachers have a degree in early childhood education, are prepared to teach in “inclusive” classroom settings to support students of all backgrounds, and earn the same starting salary as a Boston Public Schools teacher.
+- All pre-K teachers have a degree in early childhood education and are prepared to teach in classroom settings to support students of all backgrounds and needs.

 - Students learn from the Boston Public Schools Focus on K1 Curriculum and Building Blocks Curriculum, which are national models in early childhood education.

-- The classroom ratio is 2 educators for 20 students.
+- Small classrooms with 2 educators for 20 students.

 - Nationally accredited by the National Association for the Education of Young Children (NAEYC).

 - Each community early learning center has a Parent Engagement Coordinator available to provide support to families to meet their individual needs.

 Why is pre-k important for your child?

 Research shows that children who attended the BPS pre-k program continue to outperform students who did not attend, and have long-term academic achievement.

 Students in our program will work towards becoming well-rounded students better prepared for school and life through:

 - Developing routines and become comfortable with classroom structures;